ala89/fission/README.md

 ### Acknowledgements

 This project was made to propose a fix to critical issues in the core algorithm of [Fusion](https://github.com/dphfox/Fusion) (see [here](https://github.com/dphfox/Fusion/issues/270) for more details).
 We stick to the API of Fusion v3 for compatibility reasons, with some additions.

+This is a group project, involving Nathan Bouvier and two other students, under the supervision of Alaric Patault.